NormalVR/Normcore-Documentation/docs/reference/classes/Normal.Realtime.RealtimeModel.md

     summary: True if this model or any of its parents are owned locally.
 - name: Methods
   members:
+  - name: SubscribeToDynamicOnDidReadCallback
+    definition: void SubscribeToDynamicOnDidReadCallback(StreamContext& context)
+    summary: Call this during a deserialization pass to request that [Normal.Realtime.RealtimeModelEvent.DynamicOnDidRead](Normal.Realtime.RealtimeModelEvent#dynamicondidread) be invoked on this model at the end of the pass.
+    parameters:
+    - name: context
+      description: The current deserialization pass.
   - name: RequestOwnership
     definition: void RequestOwnership(bool sendRedundantUpdates = false)
     summary: Request ownership of the model.
 This has no effect if the model has no meta-model.
 This will throw an exception if the model is not part of a connected room, as it requires the local clientID.